 1. Service Area Neighbourhoods, Communities & Housing - Communities, Equality and Third Sector Team 2.
 Proposal No. 27 3.
 Head of Service Emma McDermott What is the proposal?
 Use the savings proposal wording and more detail if ne eded 4.
 Budget Proposal Increase the reduction in the third sector investment programme budget from £ 2017/18.
 The programme consists of the Communities and Third sector Prospec Communities Fund.
 The prospectus invests strategically in the third sector to de for the council as well infrastructure support to CVS, community development in citywide and a community banking partnership to deliver the outcomes of the costrategy.
-The Communities Fund provides an annual fund for grassroots activity and pump priming collaborations to respond to gaps in and improve service provides an annual fund for grassroots activity and pump priming collaborations to respond to gaps in and improve service provides an experience additional vulnerability or risk of exclusion linked characteristics: age, sex, gender identity, sexual orientation, disability, le ethnicity, faith; People in poverty or on low income; Carers and young carers; Children in care and/or leaving care; People struggling with addictions; Individuals in insecure housing or at risk of homelessness or homeless; Survivors and/or perpetrators of domestic violence & sexual violence; Ex-offenders; Individuals not in work or at risk of unemployment.
-Refugees and asylum seekers; IMD top ranking neighbourhoods; Pockets of deprivation; Note that this budget is scheduled to be reduced by £165,000 in April 2017 as a which Members deferred for 1 year. ectus 2017 -2020 and an annual elivery against priority outcomes opriority neighbourhoods and buncil's financial inclusion y, growing third sector resilience, ovision. are as follows: to their protected arning disabilities, marital status,
+The Communities Fund provides an annual fund for grassroots activity and pump priming collaborations to respond to gaps in and improve service procestrategy for the prospectus are predominantly equality groups - they a People who experience additional vulnerability or risk of exclusion linked characteristics: age, sex, gender identity, sexual orientation, disability, letenhnicity, faith; People in poverty or on low income; Carers and young carers; Children in care and/or leaving care; People struggling with addictions; Individuals in insecure housing or at risk of homelessness or homeless; Survivors and/or perpetrators of domestic violence & sexual violence; Ex-offenders; Individuals not in work or at risk of unemployment.
+Refugees and asylum seekers; IMD top ranking neighbourhoods; Pockets of deprivation; ectus 2017 -2020 and an annual elivery against priority outcomes opriority neighbourhoods and buncil's financial inclusion y, growing third sector resilience, evision. are as follows: to their protected arning disabilities, marital status,